Richard Young (photographer): Recognition and awards

 In 2006, The Times named him as "one of the most important photographers of the 20th century".

 In May and June 2012, Young's career was the subject of the documentary series Celebrity Exposed: The Photography of Richard Young, shown on Sky Arts.
 The four episodes of Celebrity Exposed featured exclusive interviews with a host of celebrity royalty including Kate Moss, Sir Elton John, Vivienne Westwood, Steven Berkoff, Tracey Emin, and many more.

-In July 2012 Richard was presented the Ischia Art Award at the Ischia Global Film & Music Festival in Italy while concurrently exhibiting 40 years worth of his photographs of Elizabeth Taylor at the Colombaia Museum during the festival.
+In July 2012, Young was presented the Ischia Art Award at the Ischia Global Film & Music Festival in Italy while concurrently exhibiting 40 years' worth of his photographs of Elizabeth Taylor at the Colombaia Museum during the festival.

-In March 2013, Champagne Bureau UK crowned Young with its first ever Le Prix Champagne de la Joie de Vivre prize. in July 2013, Richard received an honorary fellowship and honorary doctorate in recognition of his outstanding contribution to the field of photography from University of the Arts London.
+In March 2013, Champagne Bureau UK crowned Young with its first-ever Le Prix Champagne de la Joie de Vivre prize. in July 2013, Richard received an honorary fellowship and honorary doctorate in recognition of his outstanding contribution to the field of photography from University of the Arts London.
 In October 2013, Young's candid photograph of Freddie Mercury at home was inducted into the National Portrait Gallery, London.

 In the summer of 2014, Young was inducted into the Champagne wine fraternity "L'Ordre des Côteaux de Champagne", in the Le Palais du Tau.

-In February 2015 the UK Picture Editors Guild presented the Chairman's Award to Young for his significant contribution and talent in the field of photography.
+In February 2015, the UK Picture Editors Guild presented the Chairman's Award to Young for his significant contribution and talent in the field of photography.

+In February 2026, he was featured on BBC Radio 4's Desert Island Discs.

 Personal life

-Richard and Susan Young have three children.
+Richard and Susan Young have three children. in February 2026, Young was a guest on Desert Island Discs interviewed by Lauren Laverne.